gr-blog/gregros.dev/posts/typescript/01/treating-types-as-values-with-type-level-maps.post.md

 This has a few issues, though.

 For one, `HTMLElement` is a pretty big object type.
-This generic signature means every instantiation must be compared to that object structurally, making type checking a lot slower.
+This generic signature means that TypeScript must compare it to every instantiation, making type checking a lot slower.

 Besides that, the canonical name of every element type has this `HTML*Element` structure.
-Naming types like this is good out of context, but in this case, it’s going to make the name of our `Tag` type very long.
+Naming types like is generally a good thing, but in this case, it’s going to make the name of our `Tag` type very long.

 ```ts
 type Example = Tag<